(Updated from an earlier version on the MDS Program website)

 |Growth Hormone (GH) (Preserves muscle mass)||No change in GH||Increased secretion of GH|

-In studies comparing calorie-restricted diet with intermittent fasting, both have been found to be equally effective for weight loss.
+In studies comparing calorie-restricted diet with intermittent fasting, both are equally effective for weight loss.
 In clinical studies, these are called Daily Calorie Restriction (DCR) versus Intermittent Calorie Restriction (ICR).
 However, the type of weight loss was different in the two methods.
-(4) Ref
+(3) Ref

 Change In Body Composition

-Although total weight loss is the focus of most weight loss programs, the change in body composition has a huge impact on long-term results.
+Although total weight loss is the focus of most weight loss programs, the change in body composition significantly impacts long-term results.
 What do I mean by that?

 Your body weight includes fat, muscles, bone, organs and body fluids.
-You are interested in fat loss.
-You don’t want to lose bone and definitely not your muscles!
-The part of your weight that includes everything OTHER than your body fat is called fat-free mass (FFM).
+You are interested in fat loss, and you don’t want to lose bone and not your muscles!
+Fat-free mass (FFM) is the part of your weight that includes everything OTHER than your body fat.

-The amount of fat-free mass is extremely important for long term weight loss.
+Fat-free mass (FFM) is extremely important for long-term weight loss.
 FFM decides your metabolic rate.
 The higher the amount of FFM, the higher is your metabolic rate.
 Therefore, you don’t want to lose FFM.

-In most studies, weight loss by Daily Caloric Restriction resulted in a 75–80% decrease in fat mass, and a 20–25% decrease in FFM.
+In most studies, weight loss by Daily Caloric Restriction resulted in a 75–80% decrease in fat mass and a 20–25% decrease in FFM.
 However, Intermittent Caloric Restriction showed a 90% weight loss of fat and 10% weight loss of FFM.
-(5) Ref
+(4) Ref

-In a study on postmenopausal women (6) Ref, the authors looked at comparing the long term (1 year) effects of moderate versus severe energy restriction on body composition.
+In a study on postmenopausal women (5) Ref, the authors looked at comparing the long-term (1 year) effects of moderate versus severe energy restriction on body composition.
 Those in the moderate energy restriction group reduced their energy intake by 25-35%.
-The severe energy restriction group reduced their energy intake by 65-75% for 4 months, followed by 8 months of moderate energy restriction.
+The severe energy restriction group reduced their energy intake by 65-75% for four months, followed by eight months of moderate energy restriction.

 What did they find?

-The amount of weight lost by those on the severe energy-restricted diet was about 2 times more than those on moderate calorie restriction.
+The amount of weight lost by those on the severe energy-restricted diet was about two times more than those on moderate calorie restriction.
 The loss in muscles was also proportional to the weight loss.
-This means that people who lost more total weight also lost more muscle mass (FFM).
+This means that people who lost more weight also lost more muscle mass (FFM).

-A rather disconcerting effect was seen on Bone Mineral Density (BMD).
-Those women on the moderate energy-restricted diet lost about as much bone density as similar-aged postmenopausal women, but those on the severe energy-restricted diet didn’t fare as well.
+A somewhat disconcerting effect was seen on Bone Mineral Density (BMD).
+Those women on the moderate energy-restricted diet lost about as much bone density as similar-aged postmenopausal women.
+Still, those on the severe energy-restricted diet didn’t fare as well.

-One of the biggest problems of weight loss by using a low calorie or calorie-restricted diet is hunger and weight regain.
-The increase in hunger (The Revenge of The Deprived Calorie) is compounded by reduction in metabolic rate.
+One of the most prominent weight loss problems by using a low calorie or calorie-restricted diet is hunger, and weight regain.
+The increase in hunger (The Revenge of The Deprived Calorie) is compounded by a reduction in metabolic rate.

 Number of Calories Consumed

-Reducing daily calorie intake below the baseline is one of the commonest methods used for weight loss.
-The amount of calorie restriction varies.
-Most calorie-restricted diets aim for a daily reduction by at least 15-40% of baseline energy requirement.
+Reducing daily calorie intake below the baseline is one of the most typical methods used for weight loss.
+The calorie restriction varies, and most calorie-restricted diets aim to reduce daily calories by at least 15-40% of the baseline energy requirement.

-When they calculated energy restriction over 48 hours (fast+eat days) they found that most people achieved 35-38% energy restriction.
-This was despite eating more on “eat” days and not consciuosly counting calories.
+When they calculated energy restriction over 48 hours (fast+eat days), they found that most people achieved 35-38% energy restriction.
+This was despite eating more on “eat” days and not consciously counting calories.
 However, those on daily calorie restriction managed only 18-23% energy restriction daily.

-In a study called the MATADOR study, men with obesity were divided into 2 arms, one arm on continuous energy restriction and the other on intermittent energy restriction.
+In the MATADOR study, men with obesity were divided into two arms, one arm on continuous energy restriction and the other on intermittent energy restriction.
 Weight loss reduces REE.
-However, in this study, they found that people on intermittent energy restriction had a smaller reduction of REE compared to those on continuous calorie restriction (9) Ref
+However, in this study, they found that people on intermittent energy restriction had a minor reduction of REE compared to those on continuous calorie restriction (8) Ref

 Fasting insulin levels are an important factor in weight loss.
-As this paper reports, they observed that over a period of 10 years, higher fasting insulin levels were related to a higher weight.
-(11) Ref.
-Therefore it follows that the eating plan that works best at lowering insulin levels should work better for fat loss.
+As this paper reports, they observed that higher fasting insulin levels were related to a higher weight over ten years.
+(10) Ref.
+Therefore, the eating plan that works best at lowering insulin levels should work better for fat loss.

 Food and Insulin:

 When you eat food, your insulin levels rise.
 Eating carbohydrates spike your insulin and blood glucose levels the most, followed by proteins and fat.
-As you can see in the image below (Fig.2), the graph in red shows the levels of insulin throughout the day in a person who is eating 3 meals and 2 snacks a day.
-The higher red peaks are the major meals and the smaller ones are snacks.
+As you can see in the image below (Fig.2), the graph in red shows the levels of insulin throughout the day in a person who is eating three meals and two snacks a day.
+The higher red peaks are the major meals, and the smaller ones are snacks.